LIP-Computing/tutorials/docs/udocker/udocker-05.md

 * Fakechroot is a library to provide chroot-like behaviour.
   * It was conceived to support debootstrap in debian

+* For udocker
   * It has been heavily modified to support Linux containers with udocker
+  * Supports both `glibc` and `musl libc` (ported by the udocker developers)

 * Uses the Linux loader LD_PRELOAD mechanism to;
   * Intercept calls to the `libc.so` functions that manipulate pathnames.
   * Translates the pathnames before and after the call similarly to PRoot.
   * Does not work with statically compiled executables.

 ---

 ## udocker: Fakechroot engine - II

-* Why we had to modify fakechroot heavily to execute containers ?
-  * With the original fakechroot executables must match the host loader and libc.
+* In the original fakechroot the executables must match the host loader and libc.
   * Shared libraries are loaded from the host not the container.
   * Causing symbol mismatches and application crashes.

 * Why is this ?
   * The path to the loader `ld.so` is inside the ELF header of all executables.
-    * is an absolute path therefore pointing to the host
+    * is an absolute path pointing to the host
+    * `readelf --program-headers /bin/ls | grep interpreter`
     * since loading starts before execution we cannot intercept and translate
   * Pathnames to library locations and ld.so.cache inside `ld.so` are absolute.
     * loaders are statically linked so we cannot intercept and translate